-There are 3 factions players can choose from in New World.
+There are 3 New World factions players can choose from.
 The Marauders, The Covenant, and the Syndicate.

-The Marauders are a ruthless military force bent on establishing a free nation where anyone with the strength to do so can prosper and profit.
+The Marauders are a ruthless military force bent on establishing a free nation.
+One where anyone with the strength to do so can prosper and profit.

-The Covenant is a fervent group of individuals that has charged itself with cleansing the land of heretics and defilers so that its true holy nature can flourish and justice can be restored.
+The Covenant is a fervent group of individuals that has charged itself with cleansing the land of heretics and defilers.
+They do this so that its true holy nature can flourish and justice can be restored.

-The Syndicate is a secretive organization of immeasurable cunning and intellect in search of forbidden knowledge to usher in a new age of enlightenment.
+The Syndicate is a secretive organization of immeasurable cunning and intellect in search of forbidden knowledge.
+Their plan is to usher in a new age of enlightenment.

 How to Join a Faction in New World

-Once you wash up on the shores of Aeternum you’ll be guided through a series of beginner quests on the beach.
-You will need to complete those quests.
+Once you wash up on the shores of Aeternum you’ll be guided through a series of beginner quests.
+You will need to complete those quests to unlock factions.
 If you do not complete those quests you will not be able to access the quests in town.
 So, do not skip these.

 Once you complete the first few quests you will then be directed to the closest town.
-You will need to continue to progress through the quest line and you’ll eventually be directed to your first faction leader for a series of a faction quests.
-Once you have completed the faction quests for all 3 faction leaders you are then free to choose which faction you wish to join.
+You will need to continue to progress through the quest line.
+This will eventually you to meet the leaders of each faction.
+Once you have met each one you will then be faced with a choice of which faction to join.